 Waste not, want not!
-Save those cores and peels from pie making and create a delicious jelly that’s easy to make, and tasty on a peanut butter sandwich, or spread on warm toast with butter.
+Save those cores and peels from fall apple pie-making and create a delicious jelly that’s easy to make, and tasty on a peanut butter sandwich, or spread on warm toast with butter.

 Apple peels and cores from about 20 apples, any variety